dhis2/analytics/README.md

 ## Overview

-The analytics library contains components and modules that are used in DHIS 2 analytics apps, including:
+The analytics library contains components and modules that are used in DHIS2 analytics apps, including:

 -   [dhis2/dashboards-app](https://github.com/dhis2/dashboards-app)
 -   [dhis2/data-visualizer-app](https://github.com/dhis2/data-visualizer-app)